NateByers/IntroRpresentation2/introRpresentation2.md

 type: type: sub-section

 - Vectors are variables with ordered, or indexed, values
-- All of the values in a vector are of the same class
+- All of the values in a vector must be the same class
 - Some basic data classes in R are character, integer, numeric, and logical

 Vectors